 Whether you’re providing an estimate to a homeowner or you’re participating as part of a bidding process to wire a set of new builds, chances are residential electrical work will be the bulk of your sales.
 Therefore, knowing how to estimate residential electrical work is an essential part of your business.

-Creating an estimate can be a long process, but it’s important to spend time ensuring accuracy before starting any electrical work.
+Knowing how to estimate electrical wiring for a house can be a long process, but it’s important to spend time ensuring accuracy before starting any electrical work.
 Making an error in the middle of the job can end up costing you more time and money.

-Here are some steps to follow to help create thorough estimates for your customers.
+Here are some steps to follow to accurately estimate electrical work for your customers.

 Step 1: Choose the right jobs